sefakilic/nbviewerviewer/readme.md

 ---

-instead of the raw IPython notebook file
+when you request the IPython notebook file, instead of the raw file

 ![](img/before.png)